Getty Images

 Storage access management

-An important part of availability is access management, which ensures that employees who need storage resources can access them on demand.
+Access management ensures that employees who need storage resources can access them on demand.
 This is often part of the overall access security approach taken by the organization.
 It can include the use of multifactor authentication for access verification, among other resources.

 Operations management

-Storage operations management is far more automated than in previous decades, which makes storage administrators' jobs easier but no less important.
+Storage operations management today is far more automated than in previous decades, which makes storage administrators' jobs easier but no less important.
 The advent of AI helps administrators better anticipate storage capacity changes based on an analysis of historical trends and current intelligence.
-And with so many storage options available -- both on site and cloud-based -- automated storage capacity management has become an essential tool for storage administrators.
+And with so many storage options available -- both on-site and cloud-based -- automated storage capacity management has become an essential tool for storage administrators.

 Storage management for disaster recovery